-Have you ever wondered why some people achieve big things and others struggle to get through the grocery store without forgetting something on their shopping list?
+Have you ever wondered why some people can accomplish anything, and others struggle to get through the grocery store without forgetting something on their shopping list?

 Whatever your dream, you can achieve it if you take the right steps and are willing to stretch yourself further than most people would.